artemas-radik/cs262/readme.md

 ## Wire Protocol

-We use Python's `Lib/struct.py` to encode and decode messages efficiently and safely between our client and server.
+We use Python's `Lib/struct.py` to encode/decode messages efficiently and safely between our client and server.

 ### Format Strings